 String Quartet No. 3.
-This may be one of Schuller’s better known chamber pieces, as the Emerson Quartet recorded it for DG.
+This is one of Schuller’s better known chamber pieces as the Emerson Quartet recorded it for DG.
 Schuller’s “magic row” has triadic properties similar to the row Berg used for his Violin Concerto, and both works use intriguing quotes.
 Schuller’s note explains further links:

 …The work is “lovingly dedicated to Louis and Adrienne Krasner”, with whom I have been associated for many years…I first encountered Krasner’s name as a 17-year-old, when his pioneering recording of the Alban Berg Violin Concerto appeared.
 I was so taken by the concerto and Krasner’s playing of it that, since a score of the work was not available during the war years (World War II), I set about copying the last 6 minutes of the work from the record!